 It is important to note that no harm actually needs to be done to the victim for an assault charge to be filed.
 Merely acting in a way that can be interpreted as threatening or intent to cause violence can constitute assault.
 This vagueness in the legal definition can and does lead to unjustified assault arrests and charges.

 Protecting Our Clients From Unjust Assault Charges

 Have you been accused or charged with assault in Maryland?
-You can find honest and experienced legal advocacy at The Law Offices of Thomas Maronick Jr LLC.
+You can find honest and experienced legal advocacy at Maronick Law LLC.
 Our attorneys are ready to stand by your side from start to finish in your case.
 No matter what the prosecution throws our way, you can be confident we will be ready.